 Instead of discussing the Android OS security model in detail, the Android Security report highlights the improvements in Android 7.0.

-In the introductory section itself, the report states- “Looking forward to 2017, we’re working to increase the number of patched Android devices and accelerate adoption of key platform security features. “
+In the introductory section itself, the report states- “Looking forward to 2017, we’re working to increase the number of patched Android devices and accelerate adoption of key platform security features using android antivirus app. “